DmitryZlobec/QSNMP-CA/README.md

 # QSNMP-CA
 QT Snmp common agent

-SNMP server with backend of MongoDB
+SNMP server with backend of MongoDB.

 You can store your vlues to MongoDB ang get they from SNMP.

-Comatible with zabbix
+Comatible with zabbix.